inovahubco/brickend/python/brickend_python/README.md

-# Brickend Alpha – Python
+# Brickend Python - Alpha Version

 **Brickend** is a code generation framework for Python back-end projects, designed to accelerate API development with FastAPI, SQLAlchemy/Alembic, and Jinja2 templates.